Percona-Lab/mongodb_consistent_backup/README.rst

    syncs time
 -  Must have 'mongodump' installed and specified if not at default:
    */usr/bin/mongodump*.
-Even if you do not run MongoDB 3.2+, it is strongly recommended to use MongoDB 3.2+ binaries due to inline compression, parallelism, etc
+Even if you do not run MongoDB 3.2+, it is strongly recommended to use MongoDB 3.2+ mongodump binaries due to inline compression and parallelism features
 -  Must have Python 2.7 installed

 Releases
 ~~~~~~~~

-Prebuilt release binaries and packages are available on our `GitHub Releases Page <https://github.com/Percona-Lab/mongodb_consistent_backup/releases>`__.
+Pre-built release binaries and packages are available on our `GitHub Releases Page <https://github.com/Percona-Lab/mongodb_consistent_backup/releases>`__.
 We recommend most users deploy mongodb_consistent_backup using these packages.

 Build/Install
 ~~~~~~~~~~~~~